Magnus Troest

-Magnus Troest (born 5 June 1987) is a Danish professional footballer who plays as a centre-back for Italian Serie D club Nola 1925.
+Magnus Troest (born 5 June 1987) is a Danish professional footballer who plays as a centre-back for Italian Serie D club Pompei.

 Club career

 Early years

 Born in Copenhagen, Troest started playing football for several local clubs.
 He debuted for the Denmark U16 national team in October 2002, while playing for club B.93.
 In the summer 2003, the 16-year-old Troest moved abroad to play for English club Aston Villa.
 The club reportedly wanted to sign his big brother Jonas Troest from B.93 as well.
 Troest signed a three-year contract.
 He played two years in the youth academy, but did not get his senior debut for Aston Villa.

 Midtjylland

 In May 2005 he transferred back home to Denmark, to play for FC Midtjylland (FCM) in the top-flight Danish Superliga championship.
 He initially had to struggle to make the FCM first team, but finally made his senior debut in October 2005.
 He won the 2005 Danish under-19 Player of the Year award.
 From the second half of the 2005–06 season, he became a regular in the starting line-up.
 He scored his first two goals for FCM, as the club beat Aarhus GF 2–1 in March 2006.